Tax Troubles? We've Got You Covered!

 • If payment is made to a non-resident contractor or sub-contractor.

-• Where the amount of payment (at one time or in total during the whole financial year) does not exceed Rs.
+• The payment amount (at one time or in total during the whole financial year) does not exceed Rs.
 30000.

 Some Special Considerations by CBDT(Government) Circular on 194J Applicability